Survey on the geometric Bogomolov conjecture: Reduction to the nowhere degenerate case

 \section{Reduction to the nowhere degenerate case}

-In Theorem~\ref{thm:yamaki6}, the nontrivial part is to show that (b) implies (a), that is: let $A$ be an abelian variety over $\overline{K}$ and let $\mathfrak{m}$ be the maximal nowhere degenerate abelian subvariety of $A$; then if the geometric Bogomolov conjecture holds for $\mathfrak{m}$, then it holds for $A$.
+Under the preparation so far, we discuss Theorem~\ref{thm:yamaki6}.
+In this theorem, the nontrivial part is to show that (b) implies (a), that is: let $A$ be an abelian variety over $\overline{K}$ and let $\mathfrak{m}$ be the maximal nowhere degenerate abelian subvariety of $A$; if the geometric Bogomolov conjecture holds for $\mathfrak{m}$, then it holds for $A$.
 This assertion is obtained by showing the following theorem.

 \begin{Theorem} Let $A$ be an abelian variety over $\overline{K}$ and let $\phi : A \to \mathfrak{m}$ be a surjective homomorphism, where $\mathfrak{m}$ is the maximal nowhere degenerate abelian subvariety of $A$.
 Let $X$ be a closed subvariety of $A$.
 Suppose that $X$ has dense small points and that $\phi (X)$ is a special subvariety.
 Then $X$ is a special subvariety. \end{Theorem}